Operational Telecommunications Equipment, Infrastructure and Services Scheme

 You are responsible for selecting suitable suppliers to ensure probity, fairness and value in keeping with the NSW Government Procurement Policy Framework.

 You may use your own criteria to select suppliers to invite for submissions.
-You don't have to seek responses from every eligible scheme supplier within a category or sub-category.
+You don't need to approach every eligible supplier in a category or sub-category.
+However, your approach should be proportionate and justifiable.

-As part of the due diligence process, you may conduct the following preliminary investigations:
+As part of the due diligence process, you may undertake preliminary market engagement activities such as:

-• request capability statements from scheme members on the appropriate category (view the 'list of suppliers' tab for a list of suppliers with categories they're registered for)
+- request capability statements from scheme members in the relevant category (view the List of suppliers tab for supplier capability information)

 Enforceable procurement provisions